Fine-Tuning Large Language Models using Azure Databricks and Microsoft Foundry

 Clean up

-When you’re done with your Azure OpenAI resource, remember to delete the deployment or the entire resource in the Azure portal at https://portal.azure.com.
+When you’re done, remember to delete the deployment or the entire Microsoft Foundry project in Microsoft Foundry at https://ai.azure.com.

 In Azure Databricks portal, on the Compute page, select your cluster and select ■ Terminate to shut it down.